haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-without-significant-0.3.md

 $$ \mathrm{TDS} = \frac{M_{bev}}{B} $$

-For example, if a 100g cup of coffee contains 1.4g of coffee mass (assuming we dry the coffee in an oven to end up with 1.4g of coffee solids), then the TDS is 1.4%.
+For example, if we know that a 100g cup of coffee contains 1.4g of coffee mass (assuming we dry the coffee in an oven and end up with 1.4g of coffee solids), then the TDS is 1.4%.

 The vertical axis in the commonly seen SCA's Brewing Control Chart represents the concentration (or the TDS).